gsl-lite/gsl-lite/README.md

-not_null<>: Allows implicit conversion to underlying type owner<>: Allows its use as the (pointer) type it stands for Owner(): Allows its use as the (pointer) type it stands for
+not_null<>: Allows implicit conversion to underlying type owner<>: Allows its use as the (pointer) type it stands for Owner(): Allows its use as the (pointer) type it stands for string_view<>: Disallows construction of a string_view from a const C-string and size (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) string_view<>: ToDo: Disallows construction of a string_view from a const std::string (define gsl_CONFIG_CONFIRMS_COMPILATION_ERRORS) string_view<>: Allows to create a string_view from a non-const C-string and size string_view<>: Allows to create a string_view from a non-const C-array string_view<>: Allows to create a string_view from a non-const std::array string_view<>: Allows to create a string_view from a non-const std::vector string_view<>: ToDo: Allows to create a string_view from a non-const std::string string_view<>: Allows to create a cstring_view from a const C-string and size string_view<>: Allows to create a cstring_view from a const C-array string_view<>: Allows to create a cstring_view from a const std::array string_view<>: Allows to create a cstring_view from a const std::vector string_view<>: Allows to create a cstring_view from a const std::string string_view<>: Allows to create a cstring_view from a non-const C-string and size string_view<>: Allows to create a cstring_view from a non-const C-array string_view<>: Allows to create a cstring_view from a non-const std::array string_view<>: Allows to create a cstring_view from a non-const std::vector string_view<>: Allows to create a cstring_view from a non-const std::string string_view<>: Allows to create a wstring_view from a non-const C-string and size string_view<>: Allows to create a wstring_view from a non-const C-array string_view<>: Allows to create a wstring_view from a non-const std::array string_view<>: Allows to create a wstring_view from a non-const std::vector string_view<>: Allows to create a cwstring_view from a non-const C-string and size string_view<>: Allows to create a cwstring_view from a non-const C-array string_view<>: Allows to create a cwstring_view from a non-const std::array string_view<>: Allows to create a cwstring_view from a non-const std::vector string_view<>: Allows to create a cwstring_view from a const C-string and size string_view<>: Allows to create a cwstring_view from a const C-array string_view<>: Allows to create a cwstring_view from a const std::array string_view<>: Allows to create a cwstring_view from a const std::vector string_view<>: Allows to explicitly convert from string_view to std::string string_view<>: Allows to explicitly convert from cstring_view to std::string string_view<>: Allows to explicitly convert from wstring_view to std::wstring string_view<>: Allows to explicitly convert from cwstring_view to std::wstring ensure_z(): Disallows to build a string_view from a const C-string ensure_z(): Disallows to build a wstring_view from a const wide C-string ensure_z(): Allows to build a string_view from a non-const C-string ensure_z(): Allows to build a cstring_view from a non-const C-string ensure_z(): Allows to build a cstring_view from a const C-string ensure_z(): Allows to build a wstring_view from a non-const wide C-string ensure_z(): Allows to build a cwstring_view from a non-const wide C-string ensure_z(): Allows to build a cwstring_view from a const wide C-string ensure_z(): Allows to specify ultimate location of the sentinel and ensure its presence
 finally: Allows lambda to run
 finally: Allows function with bind
 finally: Allows pointer to function